timlawrenz/t-genetics/packs/experiments/README.md

     *   `completed`: The experiment has finished successfully.
     *   `failed`: The experiment has finished due to an error or failure condition.
 *   `current_generation_id`: A foreign key linking to the most recent `Generation` produced within this experiment.
 This allows tracking the progress of the evolutionary process.
-*   `configuration`: A JSONB field to store various settings and parameters for the experiment.
-This could include:
+*   `configuration`: A JSONB field to store various settings and parameters for the experiment, such as:
-    *   Population size
+    *   `population_size`: The target number of organisms per generation.
-    *   Mutation rates
+    *   Mutation rates, crossover strategies, selection mechanisms, termination conditions, etc.
-    *   Crossover strategies
-    *   Selection mechanisms
-    *   Termination conditions
-    *   Any other parameters relevant to the specific genetic algorithm setup.
+*   `feedback_percentage_threshold`: (Float, default: 0.75, null: false) Minimum percentage of organisms in the current generation that must have recorded outcome and fitness for one ripeness condition.
+*   `min_organisms_with_feedback`: (Integer, default: 2, null: false) Absolute minimum number of organisms that must have recorded feedback for the above condition.
+*   `suggestion_count_threshold_multiplier`: (Float, default: 3.0, null: false) If total suggestions made from the current generation exceed `population_size * multiplier`, the experiment may be considered ripe.
 *   `created_at` & `updated_at`: Standard Rails timestamps.

 ### Purpose and Usage: